Tim-B/hipsterdevblog.com/source/_posts/2015-02-24-part-1-exporting-and-analysing-cloudwatch-logs-with-data-pipeline-and-emr.markdown

  - CloudWatch
  - EMR
  - Data Pipeline
+ - Logs
+ - Exporting and analysing CloudWatch logs with Data Pipeline and EMR
 ---

 You've just discovered one of your instances has been *hacked*!
 A new instance is being launched to replace it,